microsoft/azure-pipelines-tasks/Tasks/FileTransformV2/README.md

 ## Overview

+[Testing Github Build - Do not check in]
 Use this task to apply file transformations and variable substitutions on configuration and parameters files.
 For details of how translations are processed, see [File transforms and variable substitution reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/transforms-variable-substitution?view=azure-devops).

 ## File transformations